-Regardless of the reason, the option of open source managed file transfer software will likely arise.
-Many businesses use open source solutions for everyday needs, so what are the pros and cons of this approach?
+Regardless of the reason, the option of using open source managed file transfer software will likely arise.
+Many businesses use open source solutions for everyday needs, but what are the pros and cons of this approach?
 We dug into this question, and here’s what we found.

 The Pros of Open Source Managed File Transfer Software

 Free is compelling when you’re staring down a long list of expensive IT projects, right?
 The price tag—or lack thereof—for any open source solution is typically the reason IT teams consider them.
 If your MFT software needs are short term or small in scope and you don’t have compliance requirements at play, this could be a viable option for you.

 Although there probably aren’t any open source managed file transfer solutions with functionality comparable to commercial options, more mature products could still deliver most of what you need.
 Again, you’ll want to consider the caveats of #1 regarding your long-term plans for the application.

 If you can find a solution used by many companies, there could be enough of a user community to find answers to your questions and advance development on an ongoing basis.
 Some of the open-source options available on the web today offer fee-based consulting and support packages.

 4. You can develop the solution to your unique needs

 If you have a large internal technical/development team you could push the functionality of your chosen open source solution forward in a way that matches your unique needs.
 This is the beauty of open source solutions in general—there’s no product roadmap or copyright issues to be worried about.
 While most IT teams can’t accommodate this type of project in their busy rosters, there are some companies that do have bandwidth.

 The Cons of Open Source Managed File Transfer Software